Department of Geology

 Northern Appalachian Lower Paleozoic: The research of Char Mehrtens and Keith Klepeis include unraveling the geologic evolution of Vermont and other portions of the northern Appalachians.

 Structural Geology and Tectonics:UVM's research in structure and tectonics reaches into New Zealand and British Columbia, as well as delving extensively into that of our home state, Vermont.
-Read about Keith Klepeis' tectonics research on his website.
+Read about Keith Klepeis' tectonics research on his website, and on his faculty profile.

 Thermochronology and Tectonics: Research at UVM combines field, microstructural and thermochronologic investigations to constrain rates and mechanisms of tectonic processes.
 Examples of active research projects include the study of exhumation of ultrahigh-pressure rocks in Papua New Guinea and the history of intracontinental deformation in southeastern Mongolia.